How the Azure reservation discount is applied to virtual machines

 Reservation discount for Windows VMs

 When you're running Windows VM instances, the reservation is applied to cover the infrastructure costs.
 The application of the reservation to the VM infrastructure costs for Windows VMs is the same as for non-Windows VMs.
 You're charged separately for Windows software on a per vCPU basis.
 See Windows software costs with Reservations.
 You can cover your Windows licensing costs with Azure Hybrid Benefit for Windows Server.

 Discount can apply to different sizes

-When you buy a Reserved VM Instance, if you select Optimized for: instance size flexibility, the discount coverage depends on the VM size you select.
-The reservation can apply to the virtual machines (VMs) sizes in the same size series group.
+When you buy a Reserved VM Instance and select Optimized for instance size flexibility, the discount coverage applies to the VM size you select.
+It can also apply to other VMs sizes that are in the same series instance size flexibility group.
 For more information, see Virtual machine size flexibility with Reserved VM Instances.

 ServiceType value in

 AdditionalInfo to determine the instance flexibility group/series information for your VMs.
 The values are in your usage CSV file.

 You can't directly change the instance flexibility group/series of the reservation after purchase.
 However, you can exchange a VM reservation from one instance flexibility group/series to another.

 Services that get VM reservation discounts

 Your VM reservations can apply to VM usage emitted from multiple services - not just for your VM deployments.
 Resources that get reservation discounts change depending on the instance size flexibility setting.